Cognigy/Documentation/docs/en/docs/live-agent/conversation/conversation-routing/automatic-mode.md

 ```
 Common conditions:

-- The limit is 1 conversation per agent.
+- The limit is 5 conversations per agent.
 - Each agent has assigned per conversation.
 - Activated:
     - Automatic Conversation Assignment.